elmeadows39-sys/security-labs/README.md

 # security-labs
-Small security and networking labs with documentation.
+This repository contains small security and networking labs with brief documentation.